RationAI/xopat/README.md

     }
 }
 ````
-The parameters shown above are inherited from the WebGL-based module, extended with the properties of
-this application.
-Although the module was written for this application, it was designed so that it can be
-re-used.
-The module is closely described in `./webgl/` folder.

 **External parameters** &emsp;
 We will use [R] for required and [O] for optional parameters.
 - [R]`data` - an array of strings, defines the data, identifiers such that image server can understand it (most usually paths)